paulbellamy/paulbellamy.github.com/about/index.markdown

 title: About
 ---

-I'm a London-based Freelance Software Developer, Distributed Systems Nerd, and Amateur Metalsmith.
+I'm a London-based "Devops" Consultant and Full-stack Software Engineer, Distributed Systems Nerd, and Avid Motorcyclist.
 Some of my projects are hosted at <a href="http://www.github.com/paulbellamy">Github</a>.

 Occasionally, [I blog](/), but not particulary often.